-We entered fiscal year 2014 winding down from years of war and a recession, continuing a year of economic uncertainty in the banking and investment sector.
-Although the deployment of 20,000 troops from Fort Campbell impacted sales tax, a noticeable upswing in membership/admissions and rental shows promise for our future economic health.
-Two additional fundraisers, coupled with an improved economic outlook led to small gains in general income for FY 2014.
-The Museum's major fundraiser did not generate as much income as predicted - due in part to weather, a downswing in auction sales and unexpected expenses.
-Annually, \$22,000 of the income from Flying High is used to pay the city loan installment, with any remaining funds giving a much-needed boost to general operating funds.
+We entered fiscal year 2015 winding down from years of war and a recession, with the accompanying years of economic uncertainty in the banking and investment sector.
+Although the deployment of 20,000 troops from Fort Campbell and the downsizing of troop numbers impacted sales tax, a noticeable upswing in membership, store sales and rental income shows promise for our future economic health.
+Two additional fundraisers, coupled with an improved economic outlook led to small gains in general income for FY 2015.
+The Museum's major fundraiser rebounded from 2014 - due in part to controlling expenses and more ticket sales.
+Annually, \$22,000 of the income from fundraising is used to pay the city loan installment, with any remaining funds helping to boost general operating and exhibit funds.